 Cost estimators have exposure to both sides of a project -the engineering and the business side.
 It is, therefore, important to have some business intelligence.
 Some cost estimators are even business graduates, and that’s because a significant portion of a cost estimator’s job revolves around the business side of things.
 Cost is a major element in running a business, and to be able to achieve success, one should have the fundamentals of proper costing and financial management.

 Construction management software and cost estimating software allows you to have a better overview of the project workflows, and the project plan and helps you better understand whether a project is profitable before it’s finished.
 Plus, you can always check the project progress and align your estimations accordingly.
+You’ll also need to learn estimate and invoice software like Joist to automate some of your tasks, eliminating project redundancies.

 Below are some of the most popular schools that offer degrees in Construction Management: